Ganzhou: Climate

-Ganzhou has a humid subtropical climate (Köppen Cfa) affected by the East Asian monsoon, with long, humid, very hot summers and cool and drier winters with occasional cold snaps.
-The monthly 24-hour average temperature ranges from 8.2 °C in January to 29.5 °C in July, with an annual average of 19.57 °C. The average annual precipitation is around 1450 mm.
+Ganzhou has a humid subtropical climate (Köppen Cfa) affected by the East Asian monsoon, with long, humid, very hot summers and cool and drier winters with occasional cold snaps.The monthly 24-hour average temperature ranges from 8.2 °C in January to 29.5 °C in July, with an annual average of 19.57 °C. The average annual precipitation is around 1450 mm.
 With monthly percent possible sunshine ranging from 20% in March to 62% in July, the city receives 1,778 hours of bright sunshine annually.
 Winter begins somewhat sunny and dry but becomes progressively wetter and cloudier; spring begins especially gloomy, and from March to June each of the months averages more than 170 mm of rainfall.
 After the heavy rains subside in June, summer is especially sunny.
 Autumn is warm and relatively dry.

 Demographics

+Ganzhou has a total population of 7.94 million, mainly composed of Han, She, Hui, Manchu, Mongolian, Zhuang and other ethnic groups.

 Its population was 8,970,014 at the 2020 Chinese census whom 2,588,060 in the built-up (or metro) area made of Zhanggong, Nankang, and Ganxian Districts.

-Vital statistics

 As of 2019, Ganzhou's birth rate is 12.96 per 1,000.

-Ethnic groups

-More than 99% of the city's population is Han Chinese.
-The city's ethnic minorities total 71,200 people, in 41 different ethnic groups.
-The largest minority populations in the city are the She, Hui and Yao.
-Ganzhou also contains the largest Hakka community in Jiangxi.